rigoxclub/Cherry-old/README.md

 Simple Economy plugin made for Rigox Club network.

 ## Commands
   -  /credits
   -  /cherry give
   -  /cherry take
   -  /cherry reset
   -  /cherry set

 ### Permissions
   -  cherry.give
   -  cherry.take
   -  cherry.reset
   -  cherry.set

-# Warning
+## Warning
 This project has been hooked with VanillaCore, a private plugin of rigox.
 So you should modify the code if you want to use it.

-*This project is not actively updated*
+*This project isn't updated frequently.*